 Our children’s garden is designed to house a variety of vegetables, herbs, fruiting trees and a fragrant garden, where play based learning will take place – resonating with the core essence of our brands Julia Gabriel Centre and Chiltern House Preschool.
 Sprouting Seeds remains a work in progress as we are roping in parents as partners, and the children to help establish and grow the garden through monthly gardening programmes.

-The first ever volunteering opportunity took place on 26th May and we successfully planted seedlings and cuttings into the vegetable beds.
+The first ever volunteering opportunity took place on 26th May 2018 and we successfully planted seedlings and cuttings into the vegetable beds.
 Subsequent volunteering opportunities followed and our little piece of paradise on Earth began growing beautifully to house a wider variety of plants including ylang-ylang, a pumpkin patch, pearl barley, rosella and even butterfly pea flowers – all of which form part of our garden’s essentials for sensory play.
-And thanks to external community service initiatives, we now have a charming wooden platform built from scratch to benefit the garden visitors and a beautiful pond.
+And thanks to external community service initiatives, we now have a charming wooden platform built by volunteers to benefit the garden visitors and a beautiful pond.

 Watch out for our signage, “Sprouting Seeds Children’s Garden” located close to the hilltop of Kebun-Kebun Bangsar and visit us!
 The garden is subject to the opening hours of Kebun-Kebun Bangsar, and is open for visitations by the public.

 For more updates on Sprouting Seeds and our gardening programmes which are also open to all, follow us on our Instagram @JuliaGabrielKL.